-Today’s post is contributed by Sam Roberts, who runs Ghostsigns.co.uk.
+A guest post by Sam Roberts, who runs Ghostsigns.co.uk!
 Sam’s aim is to create a permanent record of ghostsigns around the world as they are a unique record of commercial, craft and advertising history.
-I originally wanted to write a post on the subject but when researching about it I found Sam’s blog, and got in touch to ask if he’d like to write a guest post.
-He very kindly agreed and today he writes of their value to local and national heritage.

 Last month this gravestone provided another piece in a puzzle that I have been working on through my research into ghostsigns, the fading remains of advertising painted on walls.
 It is located in Abney Park Cemetery, the entrance of which is just a stone’s throw from this sign advertising the many skills of Mr R Ellis.

 Ellis was born and bred in Hackney, living and working on Stoke Newington High Street until his move to Northwold Road in 1877.
 This move may have been to escape the home where he and his wife Elizabeth had lost two children before the age of one.
 George Richard Ellis died at 11 months in 1875, and Herbert Robert Ellis was just three weeks old when he passed away shortly after Christmas in 1877.
 The family also lost their brother, Edward Ellis, between the deaths of these children in 1876.

 At their new address the business continued until Robert’s death in 1898, after which his widow ran it for another 21 years until, at the age of 83, she brought an end to this branch of the Ellis family tree.